LinArcX/nfm/README.md

 </h4>

 # nfm
-Neo file manager written by PDCurses library.
+Neo file manager written by PDCurses library for windows.

 # Build
 You have two options: